theWhiteWulfy/personal-site/src/posts/notes/code-review.md

 last_modified_at: 2020-09-10T16:21:31-05:00
 ---

+A note on how I like my code reviews.

 I follow my checklist sequentially as it helps to reduce effort in subsequent steps.

 - Readability: This is where I check if the code follows a well defined style guide, consistent variable naming patterns as well as flagging functions that tries to do lot of things at once, and parts that do not have comments.
 A linting tool makes this step faster, if conventions are well documented and configured in the tool.